Arab Christians: Chaldean

 Maunsell's map, a Pre-World War I British Ethnographical Map of the Middle East showing "Nestorians" (6), "Chaldeans" (7) and "Jacobites" (8).

-The former Patriarch of the Chaldean Church, Emmanuel III Delly, made the following comment in a 2006 interview:"Any Chaldean who calls himself an Assyrian is a traitor and any Assyrian who calls himself Chaldean is a traitor."The Chaldean Church, which had been part of the Nestorian Church, or Church of the East, until 1552–3, began in earnest to distance itself from the Nestorians who were now seen as the 'uncouth Assyrians'.
+The Chaldean Church, which had been part of the Nestorian Church, or Church of the East, until 1552–3, began in earnest to distance itself from the Nestorians who were now seen as the 'uncouth Assyrians'.
 During this period, many Chaldeans began identifying themselves solely by their religious community, and later as Iraqis, Iraqi Christians, or Arab Christians, rather than with the Assyrian community as a whole.
 The first split for the two groups came in 431, when they broke away from what was to become the Catholic Church over a theological dispute.
 The reverberation of religious animosity between these communities still continues today, a testament to the machinations of power politics in the nation-building of the Middle East.
 The Iraqi Chaldeans positioned themselves deliberately as a religious group within the Arab Iraqi nation.
 The Arab identity of the state was not only acceptable to them, but was even staunchly endorsed.
 The Arab nationalism they supported did not discriminate according to religion and was therefore also acceptable to them.
 Today, due to both forced and accepted Arabization, many Chaldeans identify themselves situationally as Arabs.

 The Assyrians form the majority of Christians in Iraq, northeast Syria, south-east Turkey and north-west Iran.
 They are specifically defined as non-Arab indigenous ethnic group, including by the governments of Iraq, Lebanon, Iran, Syria, Israel, and Turkey.